fumikito/gianism/readme.md

 For example, if you use Facebook, register new app on Facebook, then input app ID and token on WordPress admin panel.
 Every SNS requires **registeration of Apps** and **credentials related to it**.

-For more details, please refer to our site [gianism.info](https://gianism.info/)
+For more details, please refer to setting screen's instruction or our site [gianism.info](https://gianism.info/).

 ##  Frequently Asked Questions